 Visa Exemptions Temporarily Canceled

-Citizens of the Hong Kong Special Administrative Region, South Korea, and Italy will also need to apply for a Thai visa now, since their visa-free status has been suspended.
+Citizens of the Hong Kong Special Administrative Region, South Korea, and Italy will need to apply for a Thai visa for the time being since their visa-free status has been suspended.

 This is a temporary measure and the normal visa policy is expected to return into place once the coronavirus outbreak is under control.
 It also only applies to the aforementioned nationalities.